 I.M.P.S. is only partially funded and relies on fundraising and donations to continue teaching emergency life skills to 5,000 Oxfordshire children every year.
 There are a number of ways you can raise funds for I.M.P.S.
-Please contact us for more details if you would like to take on a fundraising challenge for I.M.P.S.

-Create a fundraising page supporting I.M.P.S. at:
+Create a fundraising page supporting I.M.P.S.

-Be a Fundraising Hero
+Be A Fundraising Hero

 Ways in which schools can help raise money for Oxfordshire I.M.P.S.

-IMPS Information For Supporters
+IMPS Information Pack For Supporters V2